-- Inappropriate touching. - Using sexual violence or threats. - Sexual behaviour between children is also considered harmful if one of the children is much older - particularly if there is more than two years' difference in age or if one of the children is pre-pubescent and the other is not. - However, a younger child can abuse an older child, particularly if they have power over them for example, if the older child is disabled.
+- Inappropriate touching. - Using sexual violence or threats. - Sexual behaviour between children is also considered harmful if one of the children is much older particularly if there is more than two years' difference in age or if one of the children is pre-pubescent and the other is not. - However, a younger child can abuse an older child, particularly if they have power over them for example, if the older child is disabled.

-Sexually harmful behaviour is primarily a child protection concern.
+Sexually harmful behaviour is primarily a Child and Adult Protection concern.
 There may remain issues to be addressed through the college's positive behaviour policy but it is important to always apply principles that remain child centred.

-Harmful sexualised behaviour will always require intervention and we will follow the procedures in the child protection policy and, seek support from the EA CPSS.
+Harmful sexualised behaviour will always require intervention and we will follow the procedures in the Child and Adult Protection policy and, seek support from the EA CPSS.